Dharmaguptaka Vinaya

 Saṅghakamma

 ‘Venerable sisters, may the sangha listen.
 These group-of-six bhikkhunīs just because of a small matter, angry and dissatisfied, said: “We renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 We can also practise the monastic life with them.”
 If the right time has come for the sangha, may the sangha approve to now criticize the group-of-six bhikkhunīs to give up this matter: “Venerable younger sisters, don’t just because of a small matter, angry and dissatisfied, say: “We renounce the Buddha, we renounce the dhamma, and we renounce the sangha.
-There aren’t only the renunciates that are children of the Sakyan.
+There aren’t only the renunciates that are Sakyan children.
 There are also other renunciates and brahmins who practise the monastic life.
 We can also practise the monastic life with them.”
 This is the motion.’

 Origin Story (continued)